xma711/notebook/math/interpolation/README.md

 Piecewise Lagrange Interpolation
 -------------------------------------

-We can choose a few points to construct one lagrange function.
+We can choose a few points to construct one Lagrange function.
 The simplest case is to pick two points: pi and p{i+1}.

 Like cubic spline, we need to introduce one more variable u.
-The relation between x and u is like that between y and x in the global lagrange method.
+The relation between x and u is like that between y and x in the global Lagrange method.
 For xi and x{i+1}, we have a model x = x(u) = L0(u) xi + L1(u) x{i+1} such that
 when u = 0, x = xi, and when u = 1, x = x{i+1} (same for y).
 We already know the solution for L0 and L1